 - Anything that you would label as exercise, including many yoga poses.

-If you have a lower resting heart rate (>60), you likely only need to avoid the last 2.
+If you have a lower resting heart rate (>60), you will likely only need to avoid the last two.

 During this time you may experience some ongoing swelling, which may impact the appearance of the nose ever so slightly.